stacktracejs/stacktrace.js/README.md

     p.deinstrumentFunction(this, 'baz'); //Remove function instrumentation

-# What browsers does Javascript Stacktrace support? #
+# What browsers does stacktrace.js support? #
 It is currently tested and working on:

  - Firefox (and Iceweasel) 0.9+